ga4gh/gks-portal/hackathons/gks-think-tank.md

 and express your interest in proposed hackathon projects with [reactions](https://github.blog/2016-03-10-add-reactions-to-pull-requests-issues-and-comments/) on the top-level comment.
 If you want to see a proposed project clarified or otherwise revised, add a comment to the issue and get a discussion going!
+Your engagement is essential because the Genomic Knowledge Standards Work Stream heavily relies upon [community feedback to direct development efforts](https://vrs.ga4gh.org/en/stable/appendices/maturity_model.html).

 ### The Week of the GKS Think Tank meeting